cqse/teamscale-javascript-profiler/HOWTO.md

 and collect the coverage produced by users testing the UI manually, or for legacy systems that use a testing approach with no explicit means to collect coverage information.
-[Alternatives](#alternatives) for this approach are discussed [later](#alternatives) in this document.
+Alternatives for this approach are discussed [later](#alternatives) in this document.

 *ATTENTION*: The Teamscale JavaScript Profiler is still in the public beta phase.
 Your development and testing environment might not yet be fully supported by this approach.
-Please contact our support in case you encounter any issues.
+Please contact our support (support@teamscale.com) in case you encounter any issues.

 The profiler consists of two major components: the instrumenter and the collector.
 The instrumenter adds statements to the code that signal reaching a particular code line